sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/graphql.md

   - React hook for data loading: [`usePageSwitcherPagination()`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/client/web/src/components/FilteredConnection/hooks/usePageSwitcherPagination.ts)
   - Go abstraction to build a bi-directional paginated resource: [`ConnectionResolver`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/cmd/frontend/graphqlbackend/graphqlutil/connection_resolver.go)
-  - Wildcard component for pagination UI [`<PageSwitcher />`](https://storybook.sgdev.org/?path=/story/wildcard-pageswitcher--simple)
+  - Wildcard component for pagination UI: [`<PageSwitcher />`](https://storybook.sgdev.org/?path=/story/wildcard-pageswitcher--simple)

 - **Show more pagination** (a.k.a. infinite-scrolling): Items are appended to the bottom of the list for every page that is loaded.
 This is suited only for resources that do not bi-directional paginatoin.

   We offer the following helpers for implementing a view with this pattern:

   - React hook for data loading: [`useShowMorePagination()`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/client/web/src/components/FilteredConnection/hooks/useShowMorePagination.ts)
-  - React component "Show More" UI [`<ShowMoreButton />`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/client/web/src/search/panels/ShowMoreButton.tsx)
+  - React component "Show More" UI: [`<ShowMoreButton />`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/client/web/src/search/panels/ShowMoreButton.tsx)